 And not because they translate.
-Obviously, they have to translate a lot, but because they do it using an automatic translation program.
+Obviously, they have to translate a lot, but because they do it using machine translation software.
 As you’ve heard, some newspapers use a text translator provided by a private company —as is the case with La Vanguardia and the Lucy LT KWIK Translator—, or even free text translators, like Google Translate.

 And of course, it is what it is.
 Who doesn’t remember the fantastic name given to Leo Messi in La Vanguardia?
-In their Catalan edition, the automatic translation program didn’t detect that “Leo” was a proper name and instead thought that it must be referring to the second person singular conjugation of the verb “leer” (to read).
+In their Catalan edition, the machine translation program didn’t detect that “Leo” was a proper name and instead thought that it must be referring to the second person singular conjugation of the verb “leer” (to read).
 Well, the next day it wasn’t Leo Messi who had helped his team to victory, but “Llegeixo Messi”.

 But it doesn’t stop there, many newspapers not only use automatic translation, but promote it as well.
 A large number of media have jumped on the free automatic translation program bandwagon.
 Newspapers like El País, El Mundo and ABC now even offer free text translators.
 Has it already been decided that we must continue down this path following the marriage of translation and press?

-In the world of translation and press, automatic translation programs can be a good starting point when facing the translation of such a large volume of content as produced by a newspaper.
-Nevertheless, you can never rely on them to create a final product without requiring exhaustive revision.
+In the world of translation and press, machine translation software can be a good starting point when facing the translation of such a large volume of content as produced by a newspaper.
+Nevertheless, you can never rely on them to create a final product without requiring exhaustive proofreading.
 To prove the point, you just have to put a news article in Spanish into Google Translate and translate it into English to see the number of errors that these programs commit.

 What do you think about the use of automatic translation programs and their application in the written press?